aws-samples/aws-modernization-with-pulumi/content/50_eks_platform/20_provision_cluster/20_create_cluster.md

 npm install @pulumi/eks
 ```

-And then we can add an EKS cluster to our project:
+And then we can add an EKS cluster to our `index.ts` file:

 ```typescript
 import * as eks from "@pulumi/eks";